Lea esta hoja informativa en español

 Mindfulness meditation may help people living with HIV who are under stress.
 Transcendental meditation may also improve the quality of life of those living with HIV.
 A much larger study over a longer time is planned to examine the specific psychological and physical effects of transcendental meditation.

-When recommending complementary therapies, health care providers base their decisions on their patients’ physical and mental conditions, as well as their strengths, lifestyle, medical history, support systems, and other factors.
-This enables the provider to knit together a program tailored to each patient and may involve the following:
+When recommending complementary therapies, healthcare providers base their decisions on their patients’ physical and mental conditions, as well as their strengths, lifestyle, medical history, support systems, and other factors.
+This enables the provider to knit together a care plan tailored to each patient and may involve the following:

 - Digestive health treatments: Herbs such as barberry, ginger, goldenseal, peppermint, and parsley support digestive functions.
 Acidophilus and other 'healthy bacteria' help you maintain a strong digestive system that absorbs nutrients as efficiently as possible.

-- Physical activity and exercise: Each day, one half-hour of enjoyable exercise that causes sweating and removes waste from the body may help keep your viral load low.
-Cardiovascular fitness can strengthen the heart and circulatory system.
+- Physical activity and exercise: Cardiovascular fitness can strengthen the heart and circulatory system.
 This is done by increasing one's heart rate (how fast the heart is beating) about 20 percent more than the resting heart rate, and keeping it up for at least 30 minutes, at least five times per week.

 - Stress reduction: Deep relaxation practice two times per day for 15-20 minutes can reduce many health risks and maintain one's focus on practicing good health and wellness.